 Passengers on this December Danube Waltz cruise were younger than those on a Tulip Time Cruise we sailed in spring the same year.
-Ages appeared to span from mid-thirties to late eighties.
+Ages appeared to span from mid-thirties to the late eighties.
 What they all shared was an interest in the itinerary and a spirit of friendliness.

 A December sailing such as this, when the temperature is low, may attract a heartier and more adventurous crowd that typical river cruise fans.
 And that makes it an ideal travel choice for a honeymoon couple or a young-at-heart twosome celebrating an anniversary or another special occasion.